lucasvhol/AHKFunctionKeysSolution/README.md

 <p id="description">This script is directed torwards people that want an easy way to control the multimedia functions on its computer but don't have a keyboard with the FN functions either available or working.</p>

 You need [Autohotkey](https://www.autohotkey.com/).

-I recommend checking the [Keybinds](https://www.autohotkey.com/docs/AutoHotkey)
+I recommend checking the [Keybinds](https://www.autohotkey.com/docs/AutoHotkey) for further customization to your liking.